 Business Engagement and the Information Security Professional

-Executive Workshops • Tuck Executive Education Program • Hanover, NH • USA April 9, 2013
+Executive Education • Tuck Executive Education Program • Hanover, NH • USA April 9, 2013

 This 4-day executive education program, offered by Tuck Executive Education in partnership with the Center for Digital Strategies, will enhance your leadership, communication and financial skills, so that you may engage more effectively with other business leaders throughout your enterprise.
 You will also refine your understanding of risk management and decision making, and have the opportunity to share best practices with colleagues from other companies to gain insight into the real-world issues they are facing today.